wangd12rpi/FinLoRA/docs/source/tasks/general_financial_tasks.rst

    :stub-columns: 1
    :align: left

+   * - **Instruction**
+     - What is the sentiment of this news?
+Please choose an answer from {negative/neutral/positive}.
    * - **Input**
-     - Instruction: What is the sentiment of this news?
-Please choose an answer from {negative/neutral/positive}.
-Input: Johnson Matthey raises prospect of investor payout Answer:
+     - Johnson Matthey raises prospect of investor payout
    * - **Output**
      - positive